tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

 :fire::tada: We have released the answers of chatgpt and other models to a total of 194,782 questions across 8 datasets, including multiple languages in [Datasets we publish](#Datasets-we-publish).

-To our knowledge(2023-3-9), this is the first public release of a large-scale Q&A dataset for chatgpt.

-😊 Updated on April 12, 2023: We have uploaded the Q&A dataset for GPT-4.

 #  Overview
 ![Framework_simple](https://user-images.githubusercontent.com/97523884/236836915-3e7042fb-b445-42be-b907-da0afe4b338b.png)